AnyaMunkh/Tableau-HumanResourceAnalytics/README.md

-# Tableau-HRAttritionAnalyticsDashboard
+# Tableau-AttritionAnalyticsDashboard

-#### This is a visualization project with Tableau on Human Resource Analytics Dashboard
+#### This is a visualization project with Tableau on Human Resource Attrition Analytics Dashboard

 ##### ●	In this project with Tableau we will explore the insight on Attrition trend in the company.
 ##### ●	Different kind of calculation field on for the better visualization were used in this project's better visualization.